 The evidence on static stretching before exercise indicates that we should not be doing static stretches before exercise as it reduces your power and strength afterward, possibly decreasing performance and increasing the likelihood of injury.

-You should not be doing yoga after a run, but you can certainly do yoga in the morning and a run at lunchtime or in the evening.
+You should not be doing yoga and then heading out for a run, but you can certainly do yoga in the morning and a run at lunchtime or in the evening.
 Most athletes find it easier and much more restorative to perform their yoga workout after their other workouts, later in the day, or on another standalone day.

 Should you do it before or after strength?